 The event’s goal is to raise $150,000 for legal assistance to hurricane victims both in Puerto Rico and in Massachusetts.
 The MBA, MBF and MAHA will donate half the net proceeds to legal services for Puerto Ricans who have relocated to Massachusetts, and the other half of the net proceeds will go to legal assistance for victims who remained in Puerto Rico.

-The program for this special event includes a pre-show cocktail reception inside the Opera House with a personalized video welcome to our group from Lin-Manuel himself.
+The program for this special event includes a pre-show cocktail reception right inside the Opera House with a personalized video welcome to our group from Lin Manuel himself.
 His father, Luis Miranda, will talk to our group and engage in a Q&A session during the pre-show private function.
-Lin-Manuel has authorized the playing of a special video recording of a duet he did with the star of “Dear Evan Hansen.”
+Lin Manuel has authorized the playing of a special video recording of a duet he did with the star of “Dear Evan Hanson.”
 It will be an excellent event for a great cause and a night that will long be remembered by all.

 Starting Friday, Sept.
 7, tickets to the show will be offered online on a first come, first served basis, with a limit of two tickets per person.
 Not only will you have your seats to the show, you will also be making a significant contribution to help hurricane victims who are still struggling to rebuild their lives.
 A copy of the seating map of the Boston Opera House, which shows where the seats are located, is here.
-An email will be sent to all MBA members with more details on how to purchase the tickets on Sept.
-7.
+A follow-up email will be sent to all MBA members with more details on how to purchase the tickets.